TrellixVulnTeam/RedPlag_IZD3/README.md

 ### What technology we have used -

-+ Python for the core logic
-Modules used in Python -
++ Modules used in Python -
 	- numpy
 	- matplotlib
 	- scipy
-	- os
-	- sys
-	- re
+	- zipfile
 + Angular for the frontend
-+ Django and Djangorest for the backend
++ Django and Django REST framework for the backend
 + CSS for styling

 ### How the tool is supposed to be run -